-- The period of consultation for the draft RMP Rules will be 45 days, longer than the 28 days or more provided for in the SOCI Act. - Consultation will involve engaging industry through the Trusted Information Sharing Network, town halls, q & a sessions, roundtables, bilateral meetings, emails and updates to the Cyber and Infrastructure Security Centre website. - The Cyber and Infrastructure Security Centre will continue to provide support to entities in developing their risk management programs after the consultation period, through the Trusted Information Sharing Network, Cyber and Infrastructure Security Centre website and through guidance materials including case studies.
+- The period of consultation for the draft RMP Rules is 45 days (from 5 October 2022 18 November 2022), longer than the 28 days or more provided for in the SOCI Act. - Consultation will involve engaging industry through the Trusted Information Sharing Network, town halls, q & a sessions, roundtables, bilateral meetings, emails and updates to the Cyber and Infrastructure Security Centre website. - The Cyber and Infrastructure Security Centre will continue to provide support to entities in developing their risk management programs after the consultation period, through the Trusted Information Sharing Network, Cyber and Infrastructure Security Centre website and through guidance materials including case studies.